|Lectures:||Tuesday and Thursday, 2:00pm – 3:15pm, WLH 340|

 |Instructor Office hours:||After class, or by email appointment|

 Software engineering is concerned with developing and maintaining software systems that behave reliably and efficiently, and satisfy all requirements that customers have defined for them.
 In this course, we will first introduce software process and then go over every phase in the process: requirements analysis, software design, implementation, testing, and maintenance.
 Finally, we will briefly introduce some advanced concepts in software engineering.
 We will learn-by-doing to strengthen our understanding of materials covered in lectures.
 Class attendance and participation are highly encouraged to improve critical thinking and communication skills of students.
-Students will do a group project (up to 4 people per group) following all the stages of the software development lifecycle.
+Students will do a group project (5 people per group) following all the stages of the software development lifecycle.
 Students will: document software requirements, design software, implement code, and test the functionality of a software project.

 CS 3114 (Minimum grade of C).